bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

-A componet is a singular modular piece of code, that usually consists of html, css and JS It is re-usable, D.R.Y and can stand alone.
+A componet is a singular modular piece of code, that usually consists of html, CSS and JS.
+It is re-usable, D.R.Y and can stand alone.

 ### Git Set up